 Raymond James Stadium

-The stadium can accomodate about 65,000 guests, but can be expanded to fit about 75,000.
-Buccaneer Cove in the North End Zone is a popular attraction for fans, as it’s home to the Buccaneers pirate ship.
-The pirate ship comes to life after the Buccaneers score a field goal or touchdown; its loud cannons fire seven times to signal a touchdown and three to announce a field goal.
+The iconic pirate ship, permanently harbored in Buccaneer Cove, provides a unique and impressive backdrop and was made by the same company that produces props for Walt Disney World.
+The pirate ship comes to life after the Buccaneers score a field goal or touchdown.
+Its loud cannons fire seven times to signal a touchdown and three to announce a field goal.

 There is always something fun and exciting happening at Raymond James Stadium.
 Come experience it for yourself.